Six (musical): Development

 Marlow (left) and Moss (right) at the 75th Tony Awards.

 In late 2016, Toby Marlow was selected by the Cambridge University Musical Theatre Society to create and write a new musical that would be presented at the Edinburgh Festival Fringe in 2017.
-Marlow, who was in his final year at Cambridge University, created a concept for a musical that would involve re-telling the story of King Henry VIII's ex-wives.
-He partnered with another student, Lucy Moss, who began working on a concept for the musical together.
+Marlow, who was in their final year at Cambridge University, created a concept for a musical that would involve re-telling the story of King Henry VIII's ex-wives.
+They partnered with another student, Lucy Moss, who began working on a concept for the musical together.

+In the beginning, SIX was not intended to focus on the story specifically of Tudor period wives of Henry the Eighth.
+What interested Marlow and Moss more was the representation of women in musical theatre culture.
+They were mainly interested in shaping and reforming how women are viewed, just like the very characters featured in SIX.

 As they began working on the musical, Marlow researched the ex-wives stories by reading Antonia Fraser's The Six Wives of Henry VIII, while Moss viewed a documentary series, Six Wives by Lucy Worsley.
 They also watched and drew inspiration from the 2011 Beyoncé concert and story-telling performance, Live at Roseland: Elements of 4.
 The foundation for the musical was written over the course of approximately 10 nonconsecutive days.

 In developing the characters, Marlow and Moss were inspired by several real-life pop stars who were used as a composite and musical inspiration for the characters.
 The six ex-wives and their corresponding pop star inspirations are: